achristen/Meteobike/readme.md

 This will place the e-Paper software into `home/pi/e-Paper/` on your Raspberry Pi.

-Now you are ready to install the system on your bike.
-Let's go for a test drive.
-Make sure the indicator changes from red to yellow, as soon as you are outdoors.
-The recording will only start if you have a good GPS connection.
-Drive for about 15 - 20 minutes, and come back to see if the data has been recorded.

 #### Test the e-Paper

 Go to the directory to run a factory test: